Model-Based Imitation Learning Using Entropy Regularization of Model and Policy: MUJOCO BENCHMARK CONTROL TASKS

 \subsection{Task description}

-To verify the proposed method, we first conducted two benchmark control tasks, Ant and Humanoid, provided by OpenAI gym \cite{Brockman2016a}.
+To verify our proposed method, we first conducted two benchmark control tasks, Ant and Humanoid, provided by OpenAI gym \cite{Brockman2016a}.
 Both use a physics engine called MuJoCo \cite{Todorov2012a}.
-The goal of these tasks is to move forward as fast as possible.
-First, an optimal policy was trained by the Trust Region Policy Optimization \cite{Schulman2015a} based on the original reward function provided by the simulator.
+The goal of these tasks is to move forward as quickly as possible.
+First, an optimal policy was trained by the Trust Region Policy Optimization \cite{Schulman2015a}, based on the original reward function provided by the simulator.
 Then it was used as an expert policy to collect expert data $\mathcal{D}^E$.
 We adopted the sparse sampling setup \cite{Sasaki2019a} in which we randomly sampled $(\bx, \bu, \bx')$ triplets from each trajectory.

-The functions used by MB-ERIL need to be approximated by artificial neural networks, and $r(\bx)$, $V(\bx)$, $Q(\bx, \bu)$ and $b(\bu \mid \bx)$ were represented by a two-layer neural network with a derivative of the sigmoid-weighted linear unit (dSiLU) \cite{Elfwing2018a} as an activation function, determined based on our previous study \cite{Uchibe2021a}.
-We defined the model to output a Gaussian distribution conditioned on the state and the action i.e.: $q(\bx' \mid \bx, \bu) = \mathcal{N}(\bx' \mid \bm{\mu} (\bx, \bu), \bm{\Sigma}(\bx, \bu))$, where $\bm{\mu}(\bx, \bu)$ and $\bm{\Sigma}(\bx, \bu)$ denote mean vector and diagonal covariance matrix for simplicity.
-Investigating more complicated distributions such as a mixture of Gaussian with full covariance is future work.
+The functions used by MB-ERIL need to be approximated by artificial neural networks, and $r(\bx)$, $V(\bx)$, $Q(\bx, \bu)$, and $b(\bu \mid \bx)$ were represented by a two-layer neural network with a derivative of the sigmoid-weighted linear unit (dSiLU) \cite{Elfwing2018a} as an activation function, determined based on our previous study \cite{Uchibe2021a}.
+We defined the model to output a Gaussian distribution conditioned on the state and the action,i.e.: $q(\bx' \mid \bx, \bu) = \mathcal{N}(\bx' \mid \bm{\mu} (\bx, \bu), \bm{\Sigma}(\bx, \bu))$, where $\bm{\mu}(\bx, \bu)$ and $\bm{\Sigma}(\bx, \bu)$ denote the mean vector and the diagonal covariance matrix for simplicity.
+Future work will investigate more complicated distributions, such as a mixture of Gaussians with full covariance.
 Each was represented by a neural network with two hidden layers, and each layer had 256 nodes with dSiLU activations.